 During an ice bath, tissue begins to freeze and muscles temporarily lose capacity and elasticity.
 Muscle tissue then needs time to return to normal, requiring the body to rest; which is why it is not recompensed to exercise directly afterwards.
 Therefore, an ice bath must be scheduled at the end of a rigorous workout so the participant can recuperate overnight.
 In contrast, the cryosauna does not actually freeze any muscle tissue.
 It only creates a powerful illusion that the body is freezing.
 In fact, upon exit from the cryosauna, the blood flows back to the peripheral tissues and warms the muscles almost immediately.
 Because of this, you may use the cryosauna both before and after a workout unlike an ice bath.

 Lastly, while in an ice bath, oxygen supply to the skin surface is interrupted and it causes skin surface injury that can promote skin disease if the procedure is often repeated.
 Significant health risks may include the MRSA infection if ice baths are not cleaned and maintained properly.
 (MRSA is a bacterial infection that is highly resistant to some antibiotics.)
-Hypothermia and frostbite are some other risks when when skin is exposed to wet, freezing temperatures.
+Hypothermia and frostbite are some other risks when skin is exposed to wet, freezing temperatures.
 There is no such effect in the whole body cryotherapy chamber as the client is surrounded by cold, dry air and oxygen supply to the skin surface is not significantly interrupted.
 In addition, the cryosauna is regularly dried so it further decreases any chance of your skin coming into contact with moisture.